pyranha-labs/textology/CONTRIBUTING.md

 To make code or documentation contributions you will need to set up the project locally.
 You can follow these steps:

 1. Clone your fork with `git clone <path to fork>` and enter the project directory.
-1. Run `make setup` to set up git configurations, such as hooks and upstream.
+1. Run `make setup` to set up git configurations (such as hooks and upstream) and python environment.
-1. Run `make venv` to create a local development environment, and install all dependencies.
+    - `make clean-venv` `make venv` will run automatically to create a fresh virtual environment.
+    - `make qa` and `make test` will run automatically to ensure environment was set up correctly.
+    - If any recipes, they can be rerun manually without repeating `make setup`.
-1. Activate the development environment with `source activate`.
+1. Activate the development environment with `. activate`.
-    - Alternatively, you can use `source .venv/bin/activate` to activate the environment.
+   - Alternatively, you can use `. .venv/bin/activate` to activate the environment.
-1. Run `make test qa` to ensure environment was set up correctly.

-The environment can now be deactivated at anytime with `deactivate`, or reactivated with `source activate`.
+The environment can now be deactivated at anytime with `deactivate`, or reactivated with `. activate`.

 ## Open a Pull Request